'Shock and horror' in Leeds at Chancellor Rishi Sunak's spring statement

 "The focus today was on the tax system, with the rise in national insurance threshold - it was a statement that was geared towards workers and homeowners.
 We wanted to see a greater uplift in benefits."

-Terry George is a businessman who co-owns the Viaduct and Fibre bars in Lower Briggate.
+Terry George co-owns the Viaduct and Fibre bars in Lower Briggate.
 He said the statement focussed too heavily on "handouts" rather than any help to get businesses back on their feet.

 He added: "It would have been great to have had a VAT reduction for the hospitality industry.
 It would have helped a lot of places to recover as a lot of us are still playing catch-up after Covid.